MichaelBehr/MTRP_MaskRCNN/README.md

 3. Results from the test script demonstrate how well the 2D-CNN detected the trigger points in new images.

 ## 4. To-do
-* Automate Mask R-CNN tuning
+* Automate Mask R-CNN tuning (currently manual)
 * Collect more data
+* Run processes on more powerful GPU setup to improve model